python/cpython/Doc/c-api/init.rst

 The :cmacro:`Py_BEGIN_ALLOW_THREADS` macro opens a new block and declares a hidden local variable; the :cmacro:`Py_END_ALLOW_THREADS` macro closes the block.
-Another advantage of using these two macros is that when Python is compiled without thread support, they are defined empty, thus saving the thread state and GIL manipulations.
+These two macros are still available when Python is compiled without thread support (they simply have an empty expansion).

 When thread support is enabled, the block above expands to the following code::